 Request an inspection.
 See the construction inspections page for when to call us and how to schedule your inspection.

-When deconstruction is complete, submit your final waste diversion report to firstname.lastname@example.org your permit can be closed.
+When deconstruction is complete, submit your final waste diversion report to firstname.lastname@example.org so your permit can be closed.